MFlisar/Lumberjack/README.md

 # 🔷 Modules and Extensions

-* you must decide yourself if you want to use the timber modules or the non timber modules.
-MY suggestion is to prefer the non timber modules as those will save some space and will allow you to even log in a more flexible way.
-* despite that, all extensions work with any implementation (timer or non timber one)
+Depending on your preferences you must decide yourself if you want to use the timber modules or the non timber modules.
+My suggestion is to prefer the non timber modules as those will save some space and will allow you to even log in a more flexible way.
+Despite that, all extensions work with any implementation (timer or non timber one)

-### 1) `Extension Feedback`
+### 1) Extension Feedback

 This small extension simply allows you to send a log file via mail (no internet connection required).
 This will be done by sharing the file as email `Intent`.